aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_image_v3.rst.md

 CloudVision Portal Image management module.

-Due to a current limitation in Cloudvision API, authentication with token is not supported for this module only.
+Due to a current limitation in CloudVision API, authentication with token is not supported for this module only.

 ## Module-specific Options